For parts 1 and 2 on how to make and edit light paint, click the links.

-Now that we’ve gone over how to shoot the car with proper lighting, and shoot with special effects, this week will cover how to edit those images together into one seamless look.
+Now that we’ve gone over how to shoot the car with proper lighting, and light paint with special effects, this week will cover how to edit light paint shots together into one seamless look.
 We’ll be using a series of shots from a recent shoot with GlassParency, including the 911 GT3, 4 Series and Dodge Durango.

 I tend to shoot more than I need, because we obviously cannot go back once the shoot is over.
 On average, I have about 10-15 exposures for a light painting sequence, but I’ll only use 5-8 of them, depending on the lighting and how the car looks.
 This actually takes practice, because you’ll have to develop an eye for what works vs what doesn’t – no need to edit photos you won’t be using.
 We’ll be using the RAW files for this (.NEF if you’re on a Nikon).
 Make sure you include the image with headlights on